Project

 Project Readme

-RubyCrawl provides accurate, JavaScript-enabled web scraping using Playwright's battle-tested browser automation, wrapped in a clean Ruby API.
+RubyCrawl provides accurate, JavaScript-enabled web scraping using a pure Ruby browser automation stack.
 Perfect for extracting content from modern SPAs, dynamic websites, and building RAG knowledge bases.

 Why RubyCrawl?